-- 1. Follow United States Citizenship and Immigration Services regulations regarding transfer of schools - 2.
-Complete and provide International Student Advisor with Transfer Release Form if transferring from another U.S. School - 3.
-Complete the Financial Statement of Support.
+- 1. Follow United States Citizenship and Immigration Services regulations regarding transfer of schools. - 2.
+Complete and provide International Student Advisor with Transfer Release Form if transferring from another U.S. School. - 3.
+Complete the Financial Statement of Support and provide a bank statement from the sponsor indicated on the Financial Statement of Support.

-D. ADVANCED PLACEMENT
+D. Adavance Placement